WHOIGit/FishDetector/README.md

         darknet detector train obj.data yolo-obj.cfg darknet53.conv.74

     You can add `-gpus 0,1,2,...` to utilize multiple GPUs.

-    On WHOI's HPC, training with two NVIDIA Volta V100 GPUs took about one hour.
+On a Slurm cluster, the `$CUDA_VISIBLE_DEVICES` environment variable contains the job's allocated GPUs.

 6. To run a test detection: